30 Free Journal Prompts for September

 As we are getting deeper into our school year we have been adding a little bit more work every few days.
 I find it easier to start with the bare minimum and add to it as we get back into the habit of having school time.
 This week we are adding writing, so I created these 30 free journal prompts for September to use with my 2nd grader and to share with you.
-After you download the free journal prompts, be sure to check out the other great journal making activities from the rest of the 2nd Grade Blogging Team.

 How to prep: Print and laminate the writing prompts and cut them apart.
 Punch a hole in the upper left-hand corner of each prompt and thread them onto the book ring.